 Millionaire Raffle: Tickets for these games are automatically printed from a terminal in sequential order as tickets are sold around the state.
 As a result if a player buys more than one ticket at a time, the tickets may not be in consecutive order.
-No additional tickets are sold after the predetermined amount of tickets are purchased.
+No additional tickets are sold after the predetermined amount of tickets is purchased.
 For players to win they must match their numbers exactly to the number drawn.

 The NCEL continued with activities to attract different players throughout the fiscal year.
-The campaign to promote "Week for Life" family of tickets, with games available at the price points of \$1, \$2, \$5, and \$10 were very popular. "\$4 Million Gold Bullion" was North Carolina's fourth \$20 game, which had a 75% payout also proved to be a big hit.
+The campaign to promote "X The Cash" family of tickets, with games available at the price points of \$1, \$2, \$5, and \$10 were very popular. "\$4,000,000 Multiplier Spectacular" was North Carolina's sixth \$20 game, which had a 75% payout also proved to be a big hit.
 A greater selection of branded game offerings relied on expanded support for product launches, second chance drawings and winner events.